 - Longevity.
 This thing will last you for years given proper care.

-- Built in hi-pass filter and -10db pad which can tame the low end if it becomes boomy on bass heavy sources.
-However, a couple of people on Musicians friend said that the lows may be problematic because they have such heavy impact.
+- Built-in hi-pass filter and -10db pad which can tame the low end if it becomes boomy on bass-heavy sources.
+However, a couple of people on Musicians’ friend said that the lows may be problematic because they have such a heavy impact.

 - Nice boost in the high end which gives it an enjoyable, airy quality.

-- Compares very favorably with a Nuemann TLM 102 and 103.
-Saw quite a few people saying it really holds it’s own against a Nuemann, as well as other higher priced competitors.
+- Compares very favorably with a Neumann TLM 102 and 103.
+Saw quite a few people saying it really holds its own against a Neumann, as well as other higher-priced competitors.

 Who this Mic Benefits?

 Pretty much everyone.
 This is the standout feature of the Audio Technica AT4040.
-It is a great all around mic that will handle most anything you throw at it.
+It is a great all-around mic that will handle almost anything you throw at it.
 I’ve seen it endorsed for all of the following: